Cold calling vs cold emailing?

-It’s really crucial to emphasize that email marketing generates $38 in ROI for every $1 spent, which makes it one of the most effective marketing methods.
+Email marketing generates $42 in ROI for every $1 spent, which makes it one of the most effective marketing methods.

-Emailing makes it possible to reach several thousand people at the same time, by sending them a personalized message.
+Emailing makes it possible to reach several thousand people at the same time, by sending them an automated message.

 As we’ve already mentioned, decision-makers can be extremely hard to reach, and before you get a chance to even schedule a meeting, you need to get past the gatekeeper.

 That’s one of the biggest problems with cold calling.